elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (string) Number by which the total payout amount for a Market is divided in order to calculate the Reporting Fee.
+* (null|string) Return value cannot be obtained when executed as a transaction because Ethereum nodes [discard](#transaction-return-values) transaction return values.
+However, if `p.tx.send` is set to `false`, this function will return the number by which the total payout amount for a Market is divided in order to calculate the Reporting Fee, as a stringified unsigned integer.

 ### augur.api.Universe.getOrCacheTargetReporterGasCosts(p)